texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The capacity to print or email the record immediately after purchase

-To order for a driving record by mail, the requester is required to complete a request form and submit it with the required fee to:
+To order a driving record by mail, the requester is required to complete a request form and submit it with the required fee to:

 Texas Department of Public Safety

-PO Box 149008
+P.O.
+Box 149008

 Austin, Texas 78714–9008

-Can Traffic Violation And Infractions Be Expunged/sealed In Texas?
+Can Traffic Violation And Infractions Be Expunged/Sealed In Texas?

-Traffic violations (except parking violations) are considered as criminal offenses under Texas law.
+Traffic violations (except parking violations) are considered criminal offenses under Texas law.
 As such, it can be expunged or sealed like all criminal records.
 Article 55.01 of the Texas Code of Criminal Procedure provides for the expunction of criminal records.
-It states the conditions that must be satisfied before an individual request for an expunction order.
-Expungement of the traffic violations cannot be sought until after the required waiting period.
+It states the conditions that must be satisfied before an individual requests for an expunction order.

-Felonies require a waiting period of three years while the waiting period for Class A and B misdemeanors is one year.
+For instance, expungement of the traffic violations can generally not be sought until after the required waiting period.
+Most felonies require a waiting period of three years while the waiting period for Class A and B misdemeanors is one year.
 For traffic violations that are Class C misdemeanors, the waiting period is 180 days (six months) from the date of arrest.

 By the Code of Criminal Procedure, Article 55.03, when a record is expunged, it cannot be released or used.
 The subject of the record is also allowed to deny the existence of the record unless under oath.
 Under oath, a statement that the matter under consideration has been expunged would suffice.